 Receiving and advising us as regular customers, the seller named Huong did not hesitate to confirm that all of these "high-end" cosmetics were actually fake goods, originating from China.

 "Many people come here to buy goods to sell.
 There are many wholesale customers like you, from Phu Tho, Yen Bai to Ho Chi Minh City.
-You bring fake and real goods together, no one knows," said the shop owner named Huong.
+You bring fake and real goods together, no one will know," said the store owner named Huong.

-Through observation, in addition to mineral sprays and skin whitening creams, the store sells many types of cosmetics for women's beauty care such as whitening shower gel, melasma treatment cream, Lanolin sheep placenta, collagen supplements, and teeth whitening products.
+Through observation, in addition to mineral spray products and skin whitening creams, the store sells many types of cosmetics for women's beauty care such as whitening shower gel, melasma treatment cream, Lanolin sheep placenta, collagen functional foods, and teeth whitening products.

-In particular, there are products labeled as imported but the packaging does not have information about the foreign manufacturer.
+In particular, there are products labeled as imported but on the packaging there is no information about the foreign manufacturer.
 For example, the Innisfree brand skin whitening cream is labeled as being made in Korea with a price of 90,000 VND/tube, the outside of the box is wrapped in a thin layer of plastic.
-Although the product is genuine, the store owner said, "we can supply as many stores as we need."
+Although the product is genuine, the store owner said, "we can supply as many stores as needed."

 Holding a bottle of cosmetics to treat melasma and freckles, the shop owner named Huong also gave us tips on how to distinguish between real and fake products.

-The real product has brown barcodes, while the fake product has blue barcodes.
-There are two types of fake products: one is imported directly from China, the other is manufactured in Vietnam, but the manufactured products are poor.
-Chinese products are expensive but have better designs and are more eye-catching.
+The real product has brown barcode, while the fake product has blue.
+There are two types of fake products, one is imported directly from China, the other is made in Vietnam, but the made products are bad, Chinese products are expensive but the designs are more beautiful and eye-catching.

 The owner of this cosmetics warehouse generously gave us the product to "test" because it "wasn't worth much money".